wp-plugins/wordpress-football-leagues/readme.txt

 == Description ==
-Wordpress Football Leagues allows you to select a football league to show on you site as a widget.
+Wordpress Football Leagues allows you to select a football league to show on you site as a widget or in any page/post via a shortcode.
 You can select the number of teams to show, allowing the widget to be placed is small footers.
 You can also Highlight your favourite team.

 = Available Leagues: =